Lemon Essential Oil Benefits and Uses

 Can I Put Lemon Essential Oil in My Water?

-Putting Lemon in your water is thought to have beneficial effects.
+Putting lemon juice, lemon peel or lemon rind in your water is thought to have beneficial effects.
 It’s an easy route to accessing the citrus fruit’s Vitamin C and nutrients.

 It’s natural to wonder if Lemon essential oil uses include flavoring water.